Tourist attraction wise, Nagoya has by far less to offer than Tokyo or let alone Kyoto.

 300 Yen.
 300 Yen?
 That’s less than three €uros – or Dollars!

 I’m standing in front of a garment store selling what to me looks like festive attire.
-Some robes and kimonos, shoes and accessories can be spotted from the covered shopping street I somehow got to.
+I can spot some robes and kimonos, shoes and accessories from the covered shopping street I somehow got to.

 I was walking around downtown, passed the iconic Science Museum, crossed a park and some four-lane road and found myself at the Osu Kannon, a temple built originally in the 14th century, then moved to its current site in 1612 – however, the current buildings are another reconstruction from the 20th century.